aces/Loris/modules/electrophysiology_browser/README.md

-The Electrophysiology Browser is intended to allow users to view candidate electrophysiology (EEG, MEG...) sessions collected for a study and any associated annotations or derivative datasets for the session.
+The Electrophysiology Browser is intended to allow users to view candidate electrophysiology (EEG, MEG...) sessions collected for a study and any associated annotations (derivatives) for each recording.

 ## Intended Users